SAGADA TOURIST SPOTS | TRAVEL GUIDE | PHILIPPINES

 TRAVEL TIPS AND REMINDERS

 - Respect for the place, people, and culture.
 Many sites in Sagada are regarded by its people as sacred.
-Do not vandalize, nor leave your garbage during your adventure.
+Do not vandalize, nor leave your garbage in any Sagada Tourist Spots during your adventure.
 Always ask permission when taking photographs of the people especially if you plan to post it on the net (well, this must always be the case anywhere).
 Just take pictures of the burial sites and coffins, but don’t disturb it in any form such as touching, vandalizing, etc. Respect local rituals whenever you have the opportunity to witness one.

 Sagada benefits from its tourism, hire only accredited guides to keep you safe during your adventures.
 Any accidents might affect the image of the place.